-A facelift (also known as mastopexy or breast ptosis treatment) associated with breast augmentation by prosthesis can correct drooping or uneven breasts, and correct a reduction in breast volume by restoring a well-proportioned shape, a cleavage deeper with more chest volume.
+The facelift (also known as mastopexy or breast ptosis cure) associated with breast augmentation by prosthesis corrects sagging or uneven breasts, and corrects a decrease in breast volume by giving them a well-proportioned shape, a cleavage deeper with a larger breast volume.

 Breast lift surgery with breast implants is an increasingly popular operation.

 When can you consider a breast lift with breast prostheses?

 Pregnancy, breastfeeding, severity, weight gain or loss, aging can change the shape of your breasts, which usually results in sagging and decreasing in size.

 If breast implants alone are not likely to lift your areola sufficiently, or your breast size does not allow a facelift on its own.